Budibase/website/content/blog/app-building/data-access-control.md

 title = "What is Data Access Control | In-Depth Guide"

 +++
-Data access control is a crucial element of any information security strategy.
+Data access control is a critical element of any information security strategy.

 Companies today face a more complex regulatory environment than ever when it comes to protecting personal data.
 However, this must be balanced with the need for efficient, data-driven decision-making.